 SHOOTING for all positions when a player is set to attack from INSIDE

-SPEED is used more when a player is attacking OUTSIDE and he uses his STRENGTH less in this case
+SPEED is used more when a player is attacking OUTSIDE in which case he uses his STRENGTH less

-STRENGHT is used more when a player is attacking INSIDE and he uses his SPEED less in this case
+STRENGHT is used more when a player is attacking INSIDE in which case he uses his SPEED less.

-It is very important that a player also has a secondary skill so he will be useful in offense even in situations when he is not attacking from his set (inside\outside)position.
+It is very important that a player also has a secondary skill so he could be useful in offense even in situations when he is not attacking from his set (inside\outside)position.

-Secondary attacking skills don’t need to be maximized but rather they should follow the primary skill in a certain relation.
+Secondary attacking skills don’t need to be maximized, they should rather follow the primary skill in a certain relation.

 For a player to be effective in defense he has to have good defensive set of skills